What to Bring & Not Bring to the GMAT

 GMAT Test Day: The Essentials

-Your I.D. on testing day must have your name spelled in the Roman alphabet and exactly the way that you registered it; your I.D. must list your date of birth that also matches the date of birth you provided at registration; a recent and recognizable photograph must be on it; finally, your photo I.D. must list your signature.
-Keep in mind that if your identification does not meet all of these requirements, it will not be valid for the purposes of the GMAT.
+Your I.D. must have your name spelled in the Roman alphabet exactly the way you registered it, and it must list your date of birth that also matches the date you provided at registration.
+A recent and recognizable photograph must be on the I.D., and it must have your signature.
+Keep in mind that if your identification does not meet all these requirements, it will not be valid for the GMAT.

-If you are planning on taking the GMAT outside of your country of residence, a passport is required and the only acceptable means of identification.
+If you are planning to take the GMAT outside your country of residence, a passport is required and is the only acceptable means of identification.
 Those without an acceptable means of identification will be turned away at the door—no joke!

-In addition to a photo I.D., you will also need to bring your appointment confirmation letter or email just in case there's any confusion regarding your test date and time.
-If this is an email, it's wise to print it out so that you have it with you to show the exam administrators.
+In addition to a photo I.D., you will also need to bring your appointment confirmation letter or email just in case there's any confusion about your test date and time.
+If it's an email, it's wise to print it out so you have it with you to show exam administrators.

 GMAT Test Day: Non Essentials

-So we've already covered the essentials, but what about the non essentials?
-And what are “non essentials,” exactly?
-Well, this is a category that encompasses three main items—ones that are useful for test day, but certainly not required.
-(Although, most tutors and teachers would suggest these are very important!)
+We've covered the essentials, but what about the non-essentials?
+And what are the non-essentials exactly?
+This category encompasses three main items that are useful for test day, but certainly not required.
+(Although, most tutors and teachers would suggest they are very important!)

-Bottled water is a great idea, as you will more than likely become very thirsty.
-Additionally, healthy snacks, such as a protein bar, banana or trail mix will also serve a purpose of providing energy and curbing hunger pangs.
-Finally, similar to a movie theatre, you never know about the temperature of a testing room, so bring additional layers—ones that you can easily take on and off while adjusting to a climate in which you can concentrate and focus.
+Bottled water is a great idea, as you will more than likely get thirsty.
+Healthy snacks, such as a protein bar, banana, or trail mix will provide energy and curb hunger pangs.
+Finally, you never know what the temperature will be in the testing room, so bring additional layers you can easily take on and off so you're not too hot or cold and can concentrate and focus.
 Note: all bottled water and snacks will be kept in your locker, but you can access them during breaks.

 GMAT Test Day: What to Leave at Home

-While there are some vital items to bring to the testing center and some useful but not-so-vital, there are also some things that—well—frankly, you should just leave at home.
+While there are some essential items to bring to the testing center and some that are useful but not so vital, there are also things you should just leave at home.

-While it should go without saying, you cannot bring weapons of any kind into the testing center such as firearms.
-"Weapons" also consist of common items such as pocketknives, clippers and razors.
-This policy also relates to those off-duty in the arena of law enforcement, as well as those with conceal and carry permits.
+While it should go without saying, you cannot bring weapons of any kind into the testing center.
+"Weapons" not only means firearms, but also common items like pocketknives, clippers, and razors.
+This policy also applies to test takers who are off-duty law enforcement personnel, as well as those with conceal and carry permits.

-Additionally, don't bother bringing a calculator since you cannot use one on the GMAT.
+Additionally, don't bother bringing a calculator since you can't use one on the GMAT.
 (Remember, there's an electronic one on the screen!)
-Also, study aids and other books are not permitted in the testing arena, so instead of storing them in your locker, it's best to leave those back at home, as well.
-After all, let's face it—cramming with GMAT exercises at the last-minute won't help bump up your score.
+Study aids and other books are not permitted in the testing area, so instead of storing them in your locker, it's best to leave them home.
+Let's face it—cramming with GMAT exercises at the last-minute won't help bump up your score anyway.

 GMAT Test Day: The Night Before

-With everything you must remember for test day in terms of identification and nourishment, what about the night before?
-While many people may have differing opinions on what to 12 hours before the exam, we believe it's important to keep it simple with the following suggestions:
+With everything you have to remember for test day about ID requirements and what to bring and not bring, what about the night before?
+While people have differing opinions about what to do 12 hours before the exam, we believe it's important to keep it simple:

 • Get a good night's rest.
-You cannot perform your best in the testing room when you are exhausted.
-Come to think of it—no one does their best exhausted!
-Go to bed an hour or two early so you can ensure you will get the rest that you need.
+You can't perform at your best on the exam when you're exhausted.
+Go to bed an hour or two early to ensure you get the rest you need.

 • Don't cram.
-Stay far away from cramming at the last-minute, as it will not affect your score positively.
-Trust what you have learned and absorbed and close the books early, instead opting to partake in something fun and relaxing.
+Stay far away from cramming at the last minute; it won't increase your score.
+Trust what you've learned and absorbed, close the books early, and do something fun and relaxing instead.

 GMAT Test Day: What to Store in Your Locker

-Thankfully, you are given a locker outside the testing room to store most of your belongings so that they are safe.
-Naturally, GMAC has strict rules about what you can and cannot bring into the actual exam area, so this means of secure storage is a peace of mind for students.
-Even though it's a locker and most people put whatever they want into lockers, GMAC has regulations as to what you can store in these vicinities.
-Below is a list of what they will allow in lockers outside the testing area:
+You will be given a locker outside of the testing room to safely store most of your belongings.
+GMAC understandably has strict rules about what you can bring into the actual exam area, so this storage provides test takers peace of mind about the security of their personal items.
+GMAC also has regulations about what you can store in these lockers.
+Below is a list of what you're allowed to keep in them:

 electronic aidspagerssmart phones